mokrane25/Planktoscope_bot/README.md

-# PlanktoBot
+# Planktoscope_Bot
-PlanktoBot is a Slack bot specialised in PlanktoScopes produced by FairScope
+Planktoscope_Bot is a Slack bot specialised in PlanktoScopes, main product of FairScope

-The main aim of this project is to make and deploy a bot that uses Fairscope documentation and answers questions concerning PlanktoScope from clients in a dedicated Slack channel.
+The main aim of this project is to make and deploy a bot that uses Fairscope documentation and answers specific questions about the PlanktoScope from clients in a dedicated Slack channel.

-### .env ###
+### RAG files
-A file to store all the environment variables.
-This is a way to centralize these variables and improve performance and security.

-## RAG - Retrieval Augmented Generation : ##
-##### langchain.py #####
+##### rag_lgc_faiss.py
+Basic implementation of RAG using LangChain framework :
 - Loading data from given websites
 - Split this content into chunks
-- store them in Faiss vectores
 - Create vector embeddings using Faiss (langchain library) & OpenAi embedding model
-- Store evrything in a file named "faiss_store_openai.pkl"
+- Store embedded vectors in `faiss_store_openai.pkl`
-##### lgc_pinecone.py #####
+##### rag_lgc_pinecone.py #####
-- Same as langchain.py except storage of data
-- Data stored in Pinecone database
+Same as `rag_lgc_faiss.py` except storage of data : documentation data is stored in Pinecone database
-##### webAgent.py #####
-- A langchain agent is used to make internet search to answer questions
-- Note : unlike `langchain.py` this code provides answer without the source
-- The file `lgc_web.py` is just a variant of the `webAgent.py`

-## slack_bot : ##
+### Slack Bot
-##### bot_main.py #####
+##### bot_web_agent.py
-- Listening to event in a specific channel in a slack workspace (PlanktoScope)
-- Answering the user in a thread under his message
+- If the bot is tagged, it retrieves the last message from the channel, then sends a wait message before trying to reply (it gives threaded messages).
+And for each active thread, it fetches the thread's last message and responds if necessary.
+- The bot uses a `Langchain` web agent (able to browse the web) and a LLM (`gpt-4`-8k tokens or `gpt-4-1106-preview`-128k tokens) to produce an answer which passes through Langchain and then is posted in the Slack channel.
+\n Check LangChain documentation at : https://python.langchain.com/docs/get_started/introduction
-##### langchain_bot.py #####
+##### bot_rag.py
-- Same as bot_main.py but with a LLM (gpt-4) response using Langchain
-- Uses the file `faiss_store_openai.pkl` as a database where PlanktoScope documentation is stored, and serves as a training base for the LLM used (gpt-4 in our case), then the LLM answers the question through Langchain and then posted in the Slack channel
+Same as `bot_web_agent.py` bbut instead of searching the web, it uses the RAG principle (retrieval augmented generation) where the file `faiss_store_openai.pkl` serves as a database where PlanktoScope documentation is stored, and serves as a source base for the LLM used (gpt-4 in our case), then the LLM answers the question (through Langchain) on a thread on Slack

+### Other files
-##### webAgent_bot.py #####
+##### .env
-- Same as bot_main.py but with a langchain agent "web agent" which answers by doing a google search
+A file to store all the environment variables to centralize them and improve security.
-##### data.json #####
+##### data.json
-- In this file we store the timestamp of each message sent in a particular slack channel, it helps to keep track of threads opened by the bot under a client's message so the bot can answer any question any time and not only the last one.
+This file is created as you run the agents, it serves to store the timestamp of each message sent in a particular slack channel, it helps to keep track of threads opened by the bot under a client's message so the bot can answer any question any time and not only the last one.
-- It is used by the 3 bots